-- Things that are covered in the policy:
+- Things that are part of the coverage:

-Provides you with legal defense in case you need it and gives you protection should your vehicle damage another person’s property in an accident.
+Provides you with legal defense in case you need it.
+It also gives you protection should your vehicle damage another person’s property in an accident.

 - Bodily Injury Liability

-Addresses the cost for bodily injury or death that is a result of an accident that you are involved with and is your fault.
+Addresses the cost for bodily injury or death that is a result of an accident that you were in with and was your fault.
 This coverage could also provide legal assistance in some cases.

 - Combined Single Limit or CSL

 Auto insurance policies could have split or combined limits.
-When you talk of combined single limits, it only means to say that it is the dollar limit applied to a combination of property damage liability and bodily injury compared to a split limit where an amount is distributed across three areas such as per person, per occurrence for injured persons and per occurrence limit for property damages as a result of an accident.
+Combined single limits are the dollar limit applied to a combination of property damage liability.
+We also have bodily injury compared to a split limit where an amount is distributed across three areas such as per person, per occurrence for injured persons, and per occurrence limit for property damages as a result of an accident.

 It doesn’t matter whose fault it was but this coverage pays for the medical expenses of both the driver and the passengers who were in the vehicle at the time of the accident.

-This coverage makes sure that you are taken care of when injured or when the vehicle involved in the accident is damaged by another driver who may have no insurance or very little of it.
-Hit and run situations are covered in this too.
+This makes sure that you are protected when you obtain injuries or when the vehicle in the accident gets damaged by another driver who may have no insurance or very little of it.
+Hit and run situations are part of the coverage too.